 Vitamin C is a potent antioxidant that supports your skin’s natural regeneration process and helps neutralize free radicals from environmental stressors, such as UV light and air pollution, which can prematurely age the skin.
 Vitamin C also helps your body produce collagen, the primary protein in your skin that gives it that youthful firmness and "bounce".
 Studies have even linked vitamin C with fewer wrinkles.4

 Vitamin C is water-soluble and can be found in many colorful fruits and vegetables, from citrus fruits, strawberries and bell peppers to broccoli, spinach, and brussel sprouts.
-For an extra boost, you can also try our Vitamin C supplement made with real Acerola cherry extract and citrus bioflavonoids from orange and lemon.
+For an extra boost, you can also try our Whole Food Vitamic C Gummies made from Acerola cherry fruit.

 Zinc plays an important role in healthy tissue growth and repair, helping skin to regenerate and heal and encouraging healthy hair and nail growth.
 It assists with collagen and keratin synthesis, supporting the structure and strength of hair, skin, and nails.
 Because it helps with healthy cell turnover, zinc also helps regulate oil production on the skin and around hair follicles.
 Lack of zinc has been linked with hair loss and acne.5,6